tsnobip/resume/README.md

 ```

 View the PDF in the browser at http://localhost:1234.
 Running in this environment provides hot reloading; just edit and save the file and the browser will automatically refresh.
-You can then print the PDF to get it.
+Click on "Download here" to download the PDF file.